- 2017 ASJA “Excellence in Reporting” winner, American Society of Journalists and Authors

 - Finalist: 2017 National City and Regional Magazine Awards, Civic Journalism

-- 2016 Milwaukee Press Club Awards, Best Long Feature Story
+- 2016 Milwaukee Press Club Awards, Bronze, Best Long Feature Story

 “Terrified but determined, 5-year-old Laura P. Minero silently repeated her new false name to herself like a soothing mantra—Linda Hernandez.
 Linda Hernandez.
 Linda Hernandez.—as the burgundy van rumbled down the dusty highway toward the border city of Tijuana, Mexico.
 She gulped back her fear in parched swallows, sneaking glances at the strangers in the passenger seats posing as her family, U.S. citizens risking their own safety to deliver her to her papa, who was anxiously, helplessly waiting for her and her mother in California.
 Penniless and desperate, he’d gone ahead first to find work and though they’d been separated for only two months, it felt like an eternity….”

 Out of the Shadows

 Madison Magazine cover story, September 2016